If you're looking for a Xero backup solution, you can find more information on our website, or start a free trial here

 Important note: From this point, we recommend consulting the detailed guides on Xero's knowledge base (e.g. Import a chart of accounts) to assist you in recovery.
 Use their provided templates to make sure you import your data correctly.

-6. To return your files to CSV format (spreadsheets), open Microsoft Excel and click on the Data tab.
-Repear the following steps for each of the combined JSON files.
+5. To return your files to CSV format (spreadsheets), open Microsoft Excel and click on the Data tab.
+Repeat the steps below for each of your JSON files.

 How to delete a backup set